 Plus, it's easy to make - all you need is gin, sparkling strawberry water, dry vermouth, strawberries, elderflower syrup, lemon juice, and bitters.
-So put on your favorite sunhat and sip on some deliciousness!

 You can include this beautiful cocktail as part of a brunch menu with JUST Egg Quiche, Vegan Buckwheat Banana Waffles, and Vegan Broccoli Cheddar Egg Cups.
 Then, serve a tall glass for the taste of summer!

 The gin fizz is a variation on sours, with gin fizz being the most well known.
 If you like sours, be sure to try this Classic Sidecar Cocktail, which is a brandy sour.

 A gin fizz features gin, citrus, sugar, and sparkling water.
 It’s similar to a Tom Collins, which combines gin, lemon, sugar, and soda, except this gin fizz is frothier and bubblier since it is shaken with aquafaba.
 A Tom Collins is usually stirred and strained over ice.

 A well-known variation of the gin fizz is the Ramos Fizz which includes heavy cream and orange flower water.

 Since I added aquafaba, this cocktail can be called a Silver Fizz.
 However, I call this cocktail a gin fizz since the aquafaba is optional.

 You need a few simple ingredients to make this Strawberry Elderflower Gin Fizz.